 How is a head injury diagnosed?

-Your healthcare provider will ask about your injury and symptoms.
-You may need a neuro exam to check your brain function.
-Your healthcare provider will check how your pupils react to light.
-He will check your memory, hand grasp, and balance.
+- Tell your healthcare provider about your injury and symptoms.
+The provider will do an exam to check your brain function.
+He or she will check how your pupils react to light.
+He or she will check your memory, hand grasp, and balance.

 How is a head injury treated?